outsidedav/swift/api/api.md

 ## Documentation

-When the SDK is included in your iOS App project, a *README.html* file is available in the **Docs folder**.
-Open the Docs folder in an External browser and read the instructions on how to use your project.
+When the SDK is included in your iOS App project, a *README.html* file is available in the `Docs` folder.
+Open the `Docs` folder in an External browser and read the instructions on how to use your project.

-## Recreating the SDK after API Change
+## Re-creating the SDK after API Change

-If the API changes or new features become available, and {{site.data.keyword.openwhisk}} is added, you can recreate the client SDK by using the `ibmcloud sdk` command.
+If the API changes or new features become available, and {{site.data.keyword.openwhisk}} is added, you can re-create the client SDK by using the `ibmcloud sdk` command.
 For more information, examples, and syntax help, check out the [SDK Generator](/docs/cli/sdk/index.html) documentation.

 To enable the creation of an SDK, use the Open API Specification (Swagger) YAML or JSON file.
 You can retrieve this file by using the API management facilities in the {{site.data.keyword.cloud_notm}}.